- Who we are

 Elsie has a wide expertise in transport and infrastructure, as well as the issues facing emerging economies.
 While a partner at Feilden+Mawson LLP, Elsie was responsible for the masterplan for Green Park station in London, as well as being lead architect for arts and interiors on the UK Supreme Court's refurbishment.
 She has completed designs for public transport systems in Nigeria and Ghana, as well as collaborating on a number of projects with eminent artists such as Sir Peter Blake.

-Elsie is currently serving on the boards of the Architectural Association, the UK Supreme Court Arts Trust and the Royal Institute of British Architects (RIBA) Council.
+Elsie is currently serving on the boards of the Architectural Association and the UK Supreme Court Arts Trust.
 She is also Vice-Chair of the London School of Architecture.